infrasonicaudio/string-feedback-synth/macOS/README.md

 ### ⚠️ WARNING: This is experimental and meant for debugging only ⚠️

-This directory contains a `cmake` configuration anad alternate main source file for building the synth engine as a simple command line executable for direct playback on macOS.
+This directory contains a `cmake` configuration and alternate main source file for building the synth engine as a simple command line executable for direct playback on macOS.